umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-05-23-ReleaseNotes.md

 For more information and tips and tricks for handling caching, minification, and purging of your cache visit the documentation page.

 ## Improved Organization Invite flow
 The organization pages have received a facelift and are now based on the Umbraco UI Library web components.
-In the updated overview you will find the organization information, members, pending invites, projects of your organization, and the access rights granted to members of the organization
+In the updated overview, you will find the organization information, members, pending invites, projects of your organization, and the access rights granted to members of the organization

 ![Members](images/Members.png)